tomchadwin/pyqgis_wrappers/README.md

 **NOTE:** Just a sandbox for now.
 Don't consider the API stable.

-These are wrappers around common pyqgis idioms that allows for faster development and hopefully removes some of the (sometimes) ugly C/C++ based API (read: not Python-ish)
+These are wrappers around common pyqgis idioms that allow for faster development and hopefully remove some of the (sometimes) ugly C/C++ based API (read: not Python-ish)

-The current plan is to flesh out ideas here and then mirgate them to core QGIS as they become stable or well designed.
+The current plan is to flesh out ideas here and then migrate them to core QGIS as they become stable or well designed.

 What can it do so far?
 ----------------------